ashmind/SharpLab/README.md

 ### Execution

 You can use "Run" target to execute your code and see the output.
 Execution enables a few nice features such as flow arrows — see here:
 https://twitter.com/ashmind/status/894058159223955456.

 Execution is intentionally limited, however the limits are continuously improved and corrected.

-### Contributing

-TODO